noahpop77/dotfiles/README.md

 ### Project Structure

 This is what the basic structure of the neovim configs look like.
-The `nvim` folder should be placed inside of the users `.config/` directory.
+The `nvim` folder should be placed inside of the users `.config/` directory

 ```
  (D) ~/dotfiles